June 2026

 Sparx processes Student School Data and Student Usage Data for the following purposes:

-providing Scale Adjusted Score (SAS) and Stanine of reading age (Sparx Reader only, if Sparx Reading Test set by teacher)
+Providing Scale Adjusted Score (SAS) and Stanine of reading age (Sparx Black Belt Reader and Sparx Reader only, if Sparx Reading Test set by teacher).

-evaluating and improving the Sparx Product (for example, analysing student user activity, testing new product features) and measuring the effectiveness and impact of the Sparx Product; and
+Evaluating and improving the Sparx Product (for example, analysing student user activity, testing new product features) and measuring the effectiveness and impact of the Sparx Product.

 What Teacher Data is collected by the Sparx Product?